-15 What legal forms can investment entities take in your jurisdiction?
+What legal forms can investment entities take in your jurisdiction?
 Which entities are not required to pay tax for transactions that pass through them (pass-through entities) and what entities best shield ultimate owners from liability?

-The law defines the legal forms that enterprises may take in Austria.
-A basic distinction is made between partnerships and corporations.
+The law defines the legal forms enterprises may take in Austria.
+A basic distinction is made between partnerships (Personengesellschaften) and corporations (Kapitalgesellschaften).

-Partnerships may be established by at least two parties either as a general partnership (OG) or a limited partnership.
-All partners of an OG are liable personally and without limitation (ie, with their entire private assets) for the company's liabilities, while in the case of a limited partnership, the liability of at least one partner is limited.
+Partnerships may be established by at least two parties either as a general partnership (Offene Gesellschaft) or a limited partnership (Kommanditgesellschaft).
+All partners of a general partnership are liable personally and without limitation (ie, with their entire private assets), for the company's liabilities, while in the case of a limited partnership, the liability of at least one partner is limited.

-A limited liability company can be set up by one or more individuals as well as legal entities, which in general are not personally liable for the liabilities of the company.
-The limited liability company is the most popular legal entity form chosen in Austria, in particular for small and medium-sized companies, but many top Austrian companies are also run as limited liability companies.
+The limited liability company can be set up by one or more individuals as well as legal entities, which in general are not personally liable for the liabilities of the company.
+The limited liability company is the most popular legal-entity form chosen in Austria, in particular for small and medium-sized companies, but many top Austrian companies are also run as limited liability companies.